Kamal Bafounta

-Kamal Bafounta Ortega (born 8 January 2002) is a French footballer who plays as a midfielder for Lorient B.
+Kamal Bafounta Ortega (born 8 January 2002) is a French footballer who plays as a midfielder for Championnat National 3 club Lyon-La Duchère.

 Club career

 On 21 September 2023, Bafounta joined Cholet on loan.

 International career

 Bafounta was born in France to a Congolese father and Spanish mother.
 He holds both French and Spanish nationalities.
 He has represented France at under-16 level.